dhruvrajvanshi/ts-failable/README.md

 [![Issues](https://img.shields.io/github/issues/dhruvrajvanshi/ts-failable.svg?branch=master)](https://github.com/dhruvrajvanshi/ts-failable/issues)

+**This is a crazy experiment.
+Don't use it in production unless you know what you're doing!**

 This is a library for type safe error/null handling in Typescript.
 If you've ever wished for Rust's `Result` type along with the syntactic sugar (`?` operator) in Typescript, you might